aislinb/sei-project-2/README.md

 	* VS Code

 ### How To Install
-1. Clone the project from GitHub onto your machine.
+1. Clone the project from GitHub onto your machine
-2. Use `yarn` or `npm` to install dependencies from the package.json file.
+2. Use `yarn` or `npm` to install dependencies from the package.json file
-3. Start the server:  `yarn start`.
+3. Start the server:  `yarn start`

 ### Concept

 In our pair, we researched which public APIs were available for us to use for no cost and, more importantly, provided clear documentation of how to implement them.
 Whilst Googling around, we saw that there were quite a few options for dictionaries, also falling upon the Urban Dictionary API.
-This led us to the idea of comparing the two side-by-side in a simple, and clean-looking single-page application, with one search field returning results from two APIs, providing the user with the traditional and slang definitions.
+This led us to the idea of comparing the two side-by-side in a simple, clean-looking single-page application, with one search field returning results from two APIs, providing the user with the traditional and slang definitions.

 Many of the APIs required a long-winded authorisation process in order to be issued with the keys be able to use them, so we decided upon the Google Dictionary for both simplicity and speed.